projectstorm/dynamouse/README.md

 * Non-obtrusive: doesn't lock the mouse to screen bounds, i.e. you can still drag a mouse to a different screen.
 * Can be configured to launch on login.
 * Can handle usb devices being attached / detached
+* Specify a startup delay (useful when various devices are busy booting up after login)

 ## Devices tested